ktprezes/just-some-notes/Git GitHub/github-organizations.md

 <a name="0"><a name="pgtop">

-# Some organization's GitHub sites</a></a>
+# Some "organization's" GitHub sites</a></a>

-> _As far a I know, you cannot follow organization's sites - only people's sites, <br> so I've made a short list of imho interesting ones..._
+> _As far a I know, you cannot follow "organization's" sites - only people's sites, <br> so I've made a short list of imho interesting ones..._

 <sub>**_[Top of this page](#pgtop)&emsp;&emsp;<< prev section [next >>](#1)&emsp;&emsp;[Bottom of this page](#returnto)_**</sub>